dipak2811/User_list_app/README.md

     2) Add belowe lines in package.json in scripts and run npm run build:production to create build "build:production": "env-cmd -f .env.production npm run build",
     3) Upload build folder on netlify in new site then add Environment variables in /settings/env#environment-variables on netlify
+    4) If you are deploying through github repository then add Environment variables in /settings/env#environment-variables on netlify choose Import from          .env environment variables and belowe line,because .env is in gitignore so it won't be in repository(If we depley via build folder it will take            those value autometically while creating build)

-    4) choose Import from .env environment variables and belowe line REACT_APP_NODE_ENV = "production"
+           REACT_APP_NODE_ENV = "production"